zidianjun/BOA_calculation/README.md

 Manual:
 1. Click the green button "clone or download" to get the whole repository into a local device.
 2. Make sure Python 2 has been already installed.
-3. Copy and Paste your primary melt composition and cpx-melt data into ./data/primary_melt_composition.txt and ./data/cpx_melt.txt, respectively.
+3. Copy and Paste your primary melt composition and cpx-melt P-T data into ./data/primary_melt_composition.txt and ./data/cpx_melt.txt, respectively.
 4. Change the parameters in config.py.
-The changeable parameters include a melt Fe3+ proportion (Fe3+/FeT)，errors of the thermobarometers, intended H2O content range and increment, and the size of unit.
+The changeable parameters include a melt Fe3+ proportion (Fe3+/FeT), errors of the thermobarometers, intended H2O content range and increment, and the size of unit.
 5. Run "python demo.py" to get the outcome.
 6. The outcome is a figure showing a scatter of H2O content (.wt%) and BOA.